Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 # Integration Testing
 To ensure the functionality of our application aligns with the defined use cases, we will implement integration tests that simulate user interactions with the system.
 These tests will validate the end-to-end workflow, from user input to system response, without requiring manual data entry or result interpretation.

-We will use FastAPI’s TestClient to simulate API requests and validate backend responses.
+We will use FastAPI’s TestClient (version 0.115.8) to simulate API requests and validate backend responses.
 For frontend testing, we will use Jest, a JavaScript testing framework, to test React components and user interactions.
 This approach allows us to test the full stack without relying on browser automation tools like Selenium.

 To maintain consistency and avoid contamination of production data, we will use a clean instance of our production build and database for testing.
 A set of reserved user IDs will be allocated specifically for integration testing purposes.